giros-dit/yang-to-ngsi-ld/testbeds/netconf/docker/xml-parser-with-ngsi-ld-instantiator/ngsi-ld-models/docs/OutOctets.md

 # OutOctets

 The total number of octets transmitted out of the interface, including framing characters.
 Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of 'discontinuity-time'.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifHCOutOctets  YANG module: ietf-interfaces.yang

 ## Properties